-In one sense, motivation operates unconsciously when conscious motives are elicited automatically by the mere appearance in the environment of motive-relevant cues.
-This is the essence of Bargh's "auto-motive" model of social behavior, which contradicts the traditional model by which we deliberately execute intentions according to conscious beliefs and desires (Bargh, 1990; Bargh & Barndollar, 1996; Huang & Bargh, 2013).
-Instead, Bargh argues that goal-directed behavior is largely a product of automatic processes operating unconsciously-especially if these goals and motives are habitual or "chronically activated."
-Once activated, these motives influence experience, thought, and action outside conscious awareness and control.
+Conscious motives can be elicited automatically, without conscious intent, by the appearance in the environment of motive-relevant cues.
+This is the essential point of Bargh's "auto-motive" model of social behavior, which contradicts the traditional model by which we deliberately execute intentions according to conscious beliefs and desires (Bargh, 1990; Bargh & Barndollar, 1996; Huang & Bargh, 2013).
+Instead, Bargh and his colleagues argue that, to a great degree, goal-directed behavior is a product of automatic processes operating unconsciously, rather than a result of conscious deliberation.
+In the auto-motive model, goals and motives are automatically activated by the processing of relevant environmental events - especially if these goals and motives are habitual or "chronically activated".
+Once activated, they influence experience, thought, and action outside conscious awareness and conscious control.

-Traditionally, automatic processes have been characterized by the four canonical features listed in Table 1 (for critical analyses, see Moors, 2013, 2016).
+Traditionally, automatic processes have been characterized by the four canonical features listed in Table 1 (for critical analyses, see) (Melnikoff & Bargh, 2018; Moors, 2013, 2016).
 Collectively, these features constitute a sort of prototype of an automatic process.
-None of them is absolutely necessary to define a process as automatic; but the more of them that are present, the more confident we can be that a process has truly been performed automatically.
+None of them may be absolutely necessary to define a process as automatic; but the more of them that are present, the more confident we can be that a process has truly been performed automatically.
 The definition of automaticity is further complicated by the fact that these features are continuous rather than discrete.
-Thus, an automatic process may consume some attentional resources-reducing, but not entirely eliminating, interference with controlled processes.
+Thus, an automatic process may consume some attentional resources - reducing, but not entirely eliminating, interference with controlled processes.
 For these reasons, automaticity can vary in degree.
-Automatic processes are unconscious in the sense that their execution is not accessible to phenomenal awareness or amenable to voluntary control.
+In principle, however, automatic processes are unconscious in the sense that, by virtue of their speed and limited consumption of attentional resources, their execution is not available to phenomenal awareness.